Quarkus: Zero configuration with DevServices

 Installing a database in a developer's local environment is not a trivial task if the database should be the same as the production version.
-Of course, Linux users (developers) can run the database easily using a container command-line tool (e.g., Docker) and a container engine (e.g., Docker).
-They still tend not to run production-ready databases (e.g., PostgreSQL and MariaDB) due to high consumption of the resources (e.g., CPU, memory, and disk space).
+Linux users (developers) can run the database easily using a container command-line tool and a container engine.
+They still tend not to run production-ready databases (e.g., PostgreSQL and MariaDB) due to the high consumption of the computer's resources.
 Instead, they prefer to use in-memory datastores like the H2 database.

-Quarkus provides the Dev Services built on Testcontainers to solve this problem.
-For example, a developer can do test applications if they work in the production database, PostgreSQL rather than H2 in-memory datastore in the application.properties file:
+Quarkus provides the DevServices built on test containers to solve this problem.
+For example, a developer can do test applications if they work in the production database, PostgreSQL, rather than H2 in-memory datastore in the application.properties file: